Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Solving the doubly variational QCQP/SDP

 \begin{lemma} The second summand in \eqref{eq:LagrangianF} can be computed as the expectation

 defined by the $MN\times MN$ Hermitian matrix

 and $\be_m$ is the $m$-th column of $\bI_M$. \end{lemma}

 Lemma~\ref{le:term2} asserts that $F(\btheta,\bphi)$ is an expectation applied to the composite state of the two PQCs.
-This is important as it bypasses the need to measure separately each one of the $M$ constraint expectations $F_m(\btheta)$ of the OPF.
+This is important as it bypasses the need to measure each one of the numerous constraint expectations $\{F_m(\btheta)\}_{m=1}^M$ of the OPF separately.
 This powerful feature was first identified in \cite{patel2024} for solving doubly variational SDPs on a quantum computer.
-In this work, we adopt this idea to the OPF setting.
-We also propose a method for efficiently measuring the joint observable for the OPF associated with sparse graphs in general.
-We uniquely leverage the graph structure of a power system to efficiently measure the three observables using the two PQCs.
+In this work, we adopt this idea to the setting of solving QCQPs and SDPs over sparse graphs.
+We also propose a method for efficiently measuring the observables associated with sparse graphs.
+We uniquely leverage the underlying graph structure to efficiently measure the three observables using the two PQCs.
 We defer this discussion to Section~\ref{sec:measure}.
 If the observables can be measured efficiently, their gradients can be measured efficiently as well via the so-called \emph{parameter-shift rule} (PSR).
 We review this rule and adapt it to the PD iterations in \eqref{eq:pdmv}.